und-dream-lab/dream-lab-kit-app-template/README.md

 ## Templates

-`kit-app-template` features an array of configurable templates for `Extensions` and `Applications`, catering to a range of desired development starting points from minimal to feature rich.
+`dream-lab-kit-app-template` features an array of configurable templates for `Extensions` and `Applications`, catering to a range of desired development starting points from minimal to feature rich.

 ### Applications